 Ok so this is our local area.
 Around Waterloo, the White Hart and famous Anchor & Hope (on the Cut) are dog friendly, the Duke of Sussex gastro pub by Millenium Green does great food and allows dogs, while on the South Bank chains Giraffe, Pain Quotidien and Canteen will only allow you to dine with your dog on their outside terrace.
 Italian coffee shop Caffe’ Vergnano used to allow us in but shut the door in our faces yesterday so no more spending our money there for us.

-A few independent shops on Lower Marsh are Amber’s favourite destinations, given that she always manages a treat from the friendly owners: Rivers Remedies, Radio Days (when open) and charity shop Paws are great stops for humans and dogs alike however grocery store Greensmith’s does not allow dogs inside which means we barely shop there but they have outdoor tables in the summer.
+Sadly, a lot of the independent shops on Lower Marsh have closed down: she used to love saying hello to owners of Rivers Remedies, Radio Days (when open) and charity shop Paws; unfortunately grocery store Greensmith’s does not allow dogs inside which means we barely shop there but they have outdoor tables in the summer.

-Mercato Metropolitano, which opened in the summer in Borough, allows dogs on a lead within their grocery store, which is fantastic, and their food courts, so well done to them.
+Mercato Metropolitano, which opened a couple of years ago in Borough, allows dogs on a lead within their grocery store, which is fantastic, and their food courts, so well done to them.
 Flatiron Square, another street food location recently opened, allow dogs although it’s busy on some nights so might not be the ideal place for four legged shorties like Amber.
 We enjoyed a great breakfast at permanent pancake house Where the Pancakes Are who welcomed Amber.
-Quirky coffee shop Gentlemen’s Barista does a good brunches and is dog friendly as well.
+Quirky coffee shop Gentlemen’s Baristas does a good brunches and is dog friendly as well.
 Not far from there, Great Guns Social (Southwark Bridge Road) is a renovated foodie heaven, with on going residencies.
 They love dogs and Amber has already been photographed by their resident photographer.

 On St. George’s Circus, recently opened 80 Coffee Roasters does great coffee and is dog friendly too, and nearby gastro pub the Albert Arms, our current local, welcomes dogs and offers really good food.